Skip to content

 Image credit: Por Dos

 The 48 is probably the most sought-after of Lock Crowther’s early Catana designs.
-She has a much lower bridge deck than more modern Catanas but has a high power-to-weight ratio – she’s a fast cat.
+She has a much lower bridge deck than more modern Catanas but had a high power-to-weight ratio – she’s a fast cat.

 The Catana 48 is a modified 44 with transom extensions and a bigger rig.